diogotcorreia/master-thesis/docs/content/ch05-results.typ

 Unfortunately, #projects_error.len() projects failed to be analysed, mostly due to the aforementioned bug in Pysa, and, as such, these projects were excluded from the remaining results below.
-@tbl:error-stage shows how many projects failed in each stage of the analysis, discriminated by platform.
+@tbl:error-reason shows how many projects failed and why, discriminated by platform.

+#assert.eq(error_reason_dist.len(), 3, message: "missing error reason in table")
-#figure(caption: [Count of projects that failed in each analysis stage, by platform])[
+#figure(caption: [Number of projects that failed being analysed for a given reason,
+  by platform])[
   #show table.cell.where(x: 0): strong
   #show table.cell.where(y: 0): strong